-Any student who receives four missed classes for one course, or six missed classes overall in a quarter, will attend a mandatory meeting with their advisor, the Dean of Students, the school counselor, the Director of Studies, and their parents or guardians to discuss the absences and create a plan to prevent further absences.
+Any student who is in danger of receiving pass/fail credit for a course will attend a mandatory meeting with their advisor, the Dean of Students, the school counselor, the Director of Studies, and their parents or guardians to discuss the absences and create a plan to prevent further absences.
 The plan may include loss of "soft lights" privileges, enactment of an electronics removal plan, participation in a HAWC workshop, a meeting with Learning Skills, or mandated office hours with teachers.
 If, after implementing the plan, the student accumulates additional unexcused absences, the student may be placed on a behavioral contract with a clearly enumerated plan for attendance; if the student is unable to meet the expectations of the contract, they will be placed on medical leave or extended suspension.